Detection and Imputation based Two-Stage Denoising Diffusion Power System Measurement Recovery under Cyber-Physical

 Evidently, the false data component $\Delta \boldsymbol{z}_k^a$ should be designed to minimize the residual vector $\boldsymbol{r}^a_k$.
 In this way, attackers can construct false data $\boldsymbol{z}_k^a$ based on state vector offset $\Delta\boldsymbol{s}_k^a$.
-The general AC nonlinear FDIA model of SCADA and PMU data with incomplete network information can be described as
+The general AC nonlinear FDIA model of SCADA and PMU data with incomplete network \cite{liang2016review} information can be described as

-where $\mho$ represents the power system area under cyber attacks, $\theta_i$ and $\theta_j$ are the voltage phase angles of Buses $i$ and $j$, $\delta_{Gi}$ and $\delta_{Gj}$ are the power angles of Generators $i$ and $j$, and $P_{Gi}$ and $Q_{Gi}$ are the active and reactive power output of Generator $i$.
+where $\mho$ represents the power system area under cyber attacks.
 Through the above false data construction method and physical constraints, hackers only need to master incomplete power grid information $h^{\mho}(.)$ and $f^{\mho}(.)$ to inject false data that will not be recognized by BDD.
-In addition, from the time-series perspective, this paper assumes that hackers can launch six temporal forms of FDIA, i.e., step, ramp, random noises, replay, phase shift, and amplitude scaling attacks.
+In addition, from the time-series perspective, this paper assumes that hackers can launch six temporal forms of DMA, i.e., step, ramp, random noises, replay, phase shift, and amplitude scaling attacks.